mehulagg/gitlab/doc/ci/triggers/index.md

 [querying the API](../../api/projects.md) or by visiting the **CI/CD** settings page which provides self-explanatory examples.

-When a rerun of a pipeline is triggered, jobs are tagged as `triggered` in **CI/CD > Jobs**.
+When a rerun of a pipeline is triggered, jobs are labeled as `triggered` in **CI/CD > Jobs**.

 You can see which trigger caused a job to run by visiting the single job page.